giotiskl/filterizr/README.md

 ## Why Filterizr?

-There is a number of similar plugins some of which are very well-tested and feature-rich (such as Isotope, MixItUp etc).
-However, Filterizr comes with the following advantages:

-- Small filesize with compact functionality (~25kb).
+- Small filesize with compact functionality (~30kb).
 - Thoroughly documented and easy to use.
 - Performs great on mobile.
 - Written in TypeScript.